Komalshar25/AI-Powered-War-Logistic/README.md

 # War Logistics Optimizer

+This repository contains a simple Spring Boot skeleton for a war logistics optimizer web application.

+Structure created to match requested layout; implement services and controllers as needed.
+# War Logistics Optimizer

 A Spring Boot application for optimizing logistics in war scenarios, providing efficient routing, resource allocation, and safety considerations.

 ## Features